-Cultural media pluralism has a special relationship to Public Service Broadcasting (PSB) - these days often called 'Public Service Media' (PSM).
-Werner Rumphorst, among several other authors, pointed out that PSM is singled out from other media outlets in its normative task to ensure impartial, comprehensive and quality information contributing to the formation of well informed citizenship.
-Ear This is well transposed to programming obligations of PSB in most European countries which frequently require a transmission of a specific proportion of culture-related programmes, promotion of local culture and works, and often broadcasting of programmes representing all the regions and minority cultures in a given country.
-Moreover, internal pluralism is reflected in the PSM's normative attempt to meet audience's needs as 'complete human beings', offering a full range of services generating different collective identities (citizens; members of different social groups, communities, minorities and cultures; consumers and users of information, education, advice and entertainment).
+Cultural media pluralism has a special relationship to public service broadcasting (PSB) these days often called 'public service media' (PSM).
+Werner Rumphorst, among several other authors, pointed out that PSM is singled out from other media outlets in its normative task to ensure impartial, comprehensive and quality information contributing to the formation of well informed citizenship.76 This is well transposed to programming obligations of PSB in most European countries which frequently require a transmission of a specific proportion of culture-related programmes, promotion of local culture and works, and often broadcasting of programmes representing all the regions and minority cultures in a given country.77 Moreover, internal pluralism is reflected in the PSM's normative attempt to meet audience's needs as 'complete human beings', offering a full range of services generating different collective identities (citizens; members of different social groups, communities, minorities and cultures; consumers and users of information, education, advice and entertainment).
+Hence, the relevant set of indicators might aim to detect an absence or insufficient representation of particular cultural groupings in a society by public service media contents and services, as well as an absence, decreasing or insufficient representation of PSM contents and services in minority languages.